 TREASURIES-U.S. yields up along the curve as traders brace for hawkish Fed

-SYDNEY, Jan 18 (Reuters) - Treasury yields rose along the curve on Tuesday, lifting the short end to new pandemic highs as traders braced for the U.S. Federal Reserve to embark on rate hikes as soon as March.
+SYDNEY, Jan 18 (Reuters) - U.S. Treasury yields rose along the curve in Asia on Tuesday, lifting the shorter end to new pandemic highs as traders braced for the possibility of a hawkish surprise from the Federal Reserve.

-Two-year yields US2YT=RR rose above 1% for the first time since February 2020 at the open in Asia as trade in the cash market resumed after the Martin Luther King Day holiday in the United States.
+The Fed meets next week after a lead-in of fairly aggressive comments from officials highlighting the central bank's readiness to act in the face of stubbornly high inflation.

-Two-year yields track short-term rate expectations and were last up 3.7 basis points (bps) at 1.0054%.
+Two-year yields US2YT=RR, which track short-term rate expectations, jumped nearly five basis points (bps) in Tokyo trade to cross 1% for the first time since Feb.
+2020.

 ((tom.westbrook@tr.com; +65 6973 8284;))